 This post contains affiliate links.

-Have you used coloring as a teaching method in any of your classes?
+Have you used science coloring as a teaching method in any of your classes?
 Or have you tried it as a way to help your students de-stress?
-I’ve got some ideas for you to actually teach by having students color!
+I’ve got some ideas for you to implement this fun teaching strategy!

 I loved having students color!
 Now keep in mind I taught high school students.
 It’s very easy to assume that students of this age and grade level think coloring is beneath them.
 And they will DEFINITELY tell you that it is.
 But don’t be fooled by their grumbling.
 Even high school students love to color.
 Heck, just browse on Amazon for “adult coloring books” and you’ll find a ton of coloring books geared specifically to adults.
 It’s a hot thing right now!
 So once they realize that you’re not making them color “baby stuff” they’ll buy into it!